Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 Many thanks to the people creating this invaluable resources:

-Chased Home UI Design  https://github.com/ufukhawk/Chased-Home-UI-Design the Xamarin template used for the application J Suarez Ruis https://github.com/jsuarezruiz/xamarin-forms-goodlooking-UI for creating the Xamarin Forms GoodLooking UI (Template found there)
+Chased Home UI Design  https://github.com/ufukhawk/Chased-Home-UI-Design the Xamarin template used for the application J Suarez Ruiz https://github.com/jsuarezruiz/xamarin-forms-goodlooking-UI for creating the Xamarin Forms GoodLooking UI (Template found there)

 ### Images / Icons used
 CoronaVirus